code...

 Top 10 Trade Partners of South America

-Furthermore, South America's top trading partners contribute significantly to its economic growth.
+Furthermore, South America’s top trading partners contribute significantly to its economic growth.
 Through its extensive trade networks and valuable commodities, South America continues to make its mark on the global stage, solidifying its position as an influential trade region.
-South America’s top 10 trade partners in 2022 include:
+South America’s top 10 trade partners according to South America trade activities in 2023 include:

 • Sample Data